 - able to work to deadlines.

-You need to be focused and have a problem-solving bent.
-You also need to have an orientation with mathematics and physics, and an appreciation for the world of numbers, because there are a lot of numbers attached to the job.
+You need to be focused and have a problem-solving mind.
+You also need to be really good at mathematics and physics, with an appreciation for the world of numbers, because there are a lot of numbers attached to the job.

 Useful experience for electronics engineers includes: